-One advantage of the phenomenological view is that it is capable of accounting for some degree of diachronic unity, without actually having to posit the self as a separate entity over and above the stream of consciousness (see the discussion of time-consciousness in section 3 below).
+One advantage of the phenomenological view is that it is capable of accounting for some degree of diachronic unity, without actually having to posit the self as a separate entity over and above the stream of consciousness (see the discussion of time-consciousness in Section 3 below).
 Although we live through a number of different experiences, the experiencing itself remains a constant in regard to whose experience it is.
 This is not accounted for by a substantial self or a mental theater.
 On this point Hume was right.
 There is no pure or empty field of consciousness upon which the concrete experiences subsequently make their entry.
 The field of experiencing is nothing apart from the specific experiences.
 Yet we are naturally inclined to distinguish the strict singularity of an experience from the continuous stream of changing experiences.
 What remains constant and consistent across these changes is the sense of for-me-ness (or perspectival ownership) constituted by pre-reflective self-awareness.
 Only a being with this sense of ownership could go on to form concepts about herself, consider her own aims, ideals, and aspirations as her own, construct stories about herself, and plan and execute actions for which she will take responsibility.

 The concept of pre-reflective self-awareness is related to a variety of philosophical issues, including epistemic asymmetry, immunity to error through misidentification and self-reference.
 We will examine these issues each in turn.